wesellis/TECH-Microsoft-Teams-Automation-PowerShell-Enterprise-User-Management/README.md

 - **List-TeamsChannels.ps1**: Script to list all channels in a Microsoft Teams team.
 - **Create-TeamsChannel.ps1**: Script to create a new channel in a Microsoft Teams team.
 - **Delete-TeamsChannel.ps1**: Script to delete a channel in a Microsoft Teams team.
+- **Update-TeamsChannel.ps1**: Script to update a channel in a Microsoft Teams team.
+- **List-TeamsMembers.ps1**: Script to list all members in a Microsoft Teams team.
+- **Create-TeamsMeeting.ps1**: Script to create a new meeting in a Microsoft Teams team.
+- **Delete-TeamsMeeting.ps1**: Script to delete a meeting in a Microsoft Teams team.
+- **List-TeamsMeetings.ps1**: Script to list all meetings in a Microsoft Teams team.

 ## Contributing